DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: APPROACH

 \subsection{Domain adaptation based regularization}

-When a fault classifier is utilized for fault diagnosis, its performance may be compromised due to the different distributions of the target and source domain data.
-To address this issue, domain adaptation (DA) methods are frequently employed to align the distribution of the target domain data with that of the source domain data.
-However, typical DA approaches require access to the full range of unlabeled data from the target domain, which is not feasible in our case due to the risks associated with flying a quadrotor with a broken propeller.
+When using fault classifiers for fault diagnosis, their performance may be affected by the different distribution of data in the target and source domains.
+To address this problem, domain adaptation (DA) approaches are frequently employed to align the distribution of the target domain data with that of the source domain data.
+However, typical DA approaches require access to the full range of unlabeled data from the target domain \cite{Liu2022}, which is not feasible in our case due to the risks associated with flying a quadrotor with a broken propeller.
 Therefore, our DA method aims to utilize only the all-healthy samples from the target domain to extract transferable features, which allows for a safer approach.
-Similar to \cite{Wen2018}, only the all-healthy samples from the target domain are utilized for DA.
+Similar to \cite{Lu2017}, only the all-healthy samples from the target domain are utilized for DA.
 Our DA method assumes the cross-domain variation way for samples of different faults is similar.
 Under this assumption, when the distributions of all-healthy source and target domain data are brought closer, the distance between the distributions of the source and target domain for other categories is also reduced.
 In this paper, the difference features in DDCNN serve as the features to perform domain adaptation.
 Due to the use of the difference features, the target distribution of the features in both domains are zero-centered.
 Therefore, different from \cite{Lu2017}, we do not need to calculate the domain distance, such as the MMD (maximum mean discrepancy) distance, and minimize the domain distance.
 In this paper, we only need to make each element of the difference features zero, and the DA loss used in this paper is shown as follows,